Sherpur, Ghazipur

 Having a history of almost four hundred years, this village has rich heritage of history of India's independence struggle.
 It has its own local administration under Panchayati Raj system, with Gram Pradhan as head.
-In British era this village along with Reaotipur was known as 'Pachiso Hazaar' due to land revenue of Rupees Twenty five thousand regularly paid to British coffers.
+In British era this village along with Reotipur was known as 'Pachiso Hazaar' due to land revenue of Rupees Twenty five thousand regularly paid to British coffers.
 The pargana Or region of Sherpur has a total geographical area of 4913.64 Hectares and had a land area of 5197 Hectares.

 History

 The village of Sherpur was established by 'Babu Dullah Rai' in the year 1590 A.D.
 Babu Dullah Rai was great-grandson of Maharaja Kamdev Misir's great-grandson Puranmal Rai.
-As per the genealogical records of Sankrit gotriya 'Sakarwar' clan, the ancestors of Sherpur migrated from 'Fatuhabad' of Fatehpur district to 'Sakaradih' of Zamania Tehsil in Ghazipur district in the year of 1530 A.D.
+As per the genealogical records of Sanskrit gotriya 'Sakarwar' clan, the ancestors of Sherpur migrated from 'Fatuhabad' of Fatehpur district to 'Sakaradih' of Zamania Tehsil in Ghazipur district in the year of 1530 A.D.
 Families of two brothers named 'Kamdev Misir' and 'Dhamdev Misir' moved eastward after the 'battle of Madarpur' and settled at Sakaradih, while third brother Biramdev Misir's family moved in north to some unknown place.
-Madarpur battle was fought between Mughal general Mir Baqi and a united army of Bhumihar Brahmin zamindars near Kanpur in 1528 A.D.In this battle Bhumihar Brahmin warriors fought bravely but were defeated due to use of advanced technology and gunpowder by Mughal armies.
+Madarpur battle was fought between Mughal general Mir Baqi and a united army of Bhumihar zamindars near Kanpur in 1528 A.D.In this battle Bhumihar warriors fought bravely but were defeated due to use of advanced technology and gunpowder by Mughal armies.
 This was the last major resistance in front of advancing Mughal army towards east as was mentioned in 'Kanyakubja Prabodhini':